jainal09/Azure-Open-Ai-Techbot/CONTRIBUTING.md

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project, you agree to abide by its terms.

-Thank you for contributing to [Project Name]!
+Thank you for contributing to Azure Open AI GPT-4o Tech Bot 🤖!